There are many different opinions so consider the following:

 Level 4 (Intermediate): “I am linking turns together smoothly on all green terrain.
 I can make narrow and wide turns” – All green and easiest blue terrain

 Level 5 (Intermediate): “I am skiing mostly parallel in a couple different turn sizes and shapes on most blue terrain.
 I am beginning to use my poles and can hockey stop in both directions.” -All green terrain and most blue terrain

 Level 7 (Advanced): “I am able to smoothly link parallel turns together with a pole plant on all blue and black terrain.
 I am exploring un-groomed black terrain, including bumps.
-I can connect different turn sizes and shapes seamlessly for the different challenges.” – All blue terrain and most black terrain
+I can connect different turn sizes and shapes seamlessly for the various challenges that blue and black runs present.” – All blue terrain and most black terrain

 BLACK/EXPERT ZONE SKIERS

 Level 8 (Expert): “I am making different turns sizes and shapes, including rhythmic short turns and large carved turns, on all blue and black terrain (groomed or un-groomed).
 I feel comfortable exploring harder blacks and easier double black terrain.” – All black and easy double black terrain

 Level 9 (Expert): “I can ski the entire mountain and am working on skiing faster, smoother, difficult lines, and learning different strategies in the hardest terrain and snow conditions.” – Entire mountain, all conditions

 How do I know what my Snowboard Level is?